-If you suffer from IBS pain in the back, chances are that you have accumulated more IBS tension in your lower back (and your lower abdomen) than you may realise.
-Here is an easy, practical way to release and get some relief from IBS back pain:
+If you suffer from back pain with IBS symptoms, chances are that you have accumulated more tension in your lower back (and your lower abdomen) than you may realise.
+Here is an easy, practical way to release some of that tension, and get some relief!

 The Pelvic Curl

 The pelvic curl is the BY FAR the BEST gentle excercise I have found to reduce tension and back pain with IBS in the lower back.

 The good news: You don’t have to get changed or get down on the floor to do this.

 You can do this lying on your bed in your pyjamas – as long as you lie flat without a pillow.